interplaynetary/free-association/README.md

                              Direct Share(You, Node) * ... * Direct Share(Node, Them)
       for all Nodes connecting You to Them at n degrees

-- Total Transitive Access = Σ Transitive Share(You, Each) for All
+- Total Potential Transitive Access = Σ Transitive Share(You, Each) for All
 ```

 This exponential growth means that as free association spreads: